Optimal Policy Choices Under Uncertainty: Empirical Illustration

 To understand what this means in practice, recall that $\mu$ is the marginal welfare impact of the budget-closing policy, meaning that $-\mu$ is the marginal welfare impact of closing a budget deficit.
-It is reasonable to assume $\mu$ is positive, since closing a budget deficit, whether through tax increases or spending cuts, generally reduces welfare.
+It may be reasonable to assume $\mu$ is positive, since closing a budget deficit, whether through tax increases or spending cuts, generally reduces welfare.
 Furthermore, $\mu = 1$ means the welfare impact of closing the budget is one to one with the size of the budget, while $\mu > 1$ indicates that closing the budget is especially distortionary or costly for welfare, which may be the case for many budget-closing policies.

-For the Kalamazoo Promise Scholarship, the set of $\mu$ for which the planner increases spending is similar whether the researcher reports the ratio of sample benefit to sample net cost (any $\mu$ less than 1.933) or the ratio of empirical Bayes posterior mean benefit to empirical Bayes posterior mean net cost (any $\mu$ less than 2.012).
-In contrast, for the noisily estimated Hope and Lifetime Learners Tax Credits, the set of $\mu$ for which the planner increases spending differs drastically: for the ratio of sample estimates the range of $\mu$ may be unreasonable in many settings (any $\mu$ less than $-8.81$), while for the ratio of empirical Bayes estimates, the range of $\mu$ may be reasonable for many settings (any $\mu$ less than 3.14).
+For the Kalamazoo Promise Scholarship, the set of $\mu$ for which the planner increases spending is similar whether the researcher reports the ratio of sample benefit to sample net cost (any $\mu$ less than 1.932) or the ratio of empirical Bayes posterior mean benefit to empirical Bayes posterior mean net cost (PEB: any $\mu$ less than 1.988, NPEB: any $\mu$ less than 1.909).
+In contrast, for the noisily estimated Hope and Lifetime Learners Tax Credits, the set of $\mu$ for which the planner increases spending differs drastically: for the ratio of sample estimates the range of $\mu$ may be unreasonable in many settings (any $\mu$ less than $-8.81$), while for the ratio of empirical Bayes estimates, the range of $\mu$ may be reasonable for many settings (PEB: any $\mu$ less than 1.09, NPEB: any $\mu$ less than 0.98).
 This contrast highlights how accounting for statistical uncertainty through empirical Bayes shrinkage can overturn the spending recommendations implied by raw sample estimates.